sourcegraph/about/handbook/engineering/distribution/gitlab_native_local.md

-# How to test the Gitlab native integration on a local dev machine
+# How to test the GitLab native integration on a local dev machine

 This specializes and augments the official admin docs for the integration with gotchas when running on localhost.
 It assumes you want to develop/debug the Sourcegraph side of this relationship so therefore will run the `dev/start.sh`